config.local.yaml (git-ignored)

 status, state, _ := foremanapi.NewClient(svc).Await(ctx, flowID)

-// Second turn - Continue finds the latest completed flow in the thread and appends the new message.
+// Second turn - Continue finds the latest completed flow in the thread and adds the new user turn.

 // flowID doubles as the threadKey (any flowKey in the thread works).